By Acodis Pharma Team on January 29, 2026

 Side-by-Side Overview of Solution Categories

-Batch Rec Solutions Side by Side
+Batch Record Solutions Side by Side Comparison

-⚙️When Each Category Makes Sense
+⚙️ When Each Category Makes Sense

-• Existing sites gain the fastest ROI by layering automation on top of existing processes.
+• Existing sites gain the fastest ROI by layering automation on top of existing processes

-• New facilities can justify full EBR and MES deployment from the ground up.
+• New facilities can justify full EBR and MES deployment from the ground up

-• Global enterprises often adopt a hybrid approach – EBR for strategic sites and ML automation for quick wins or selected processes.
+• Global enterprises often adopt a hybrid approach — EBR for strategic sites and ML automation for quick wins or selected processes

-Recommended Digitalisation Roadmap for Pharma Companies
+Recommended Digitalisation Roadmap

-1. Automate Batch Review with ML Document Automation
+Automate Batch Review with ML Document Automation

-3. Expand into digital BR and EBR
+Expand into Digital BR and Full EBR

-Conclusion: Balancing Speed, Flexibility and Costs
+Conclusion: Balancing Speed, Flexibility, and Cost

 There is no one-size-fits-all solution for digitalising batch record reviews.
 Each technology category comes with specific trade-offs between cost, complexity, and impact.

-Published by Acodis January 29, 2026
+Published by Acodis Pharma Team January 29, 2026